lexis-project/orch-service-yorc-heappe-plugin/README.md

 The Yorc HEAppE plugin implements a Yorc ([Ystia orchestrator](https://github.com/ystia/yorc/)) plugin as described in [Yorc documentation](https://yorc.readthedocs.io/en/latest/plugins.html), allowing the orchestrator to use the HEappE (([High-End Application Execution](http://heappe.eu)) API to manage jobs executions on HPC infrastructures.

+## Acknowledgement

+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

 ## To build this plugin

 You need first to have a working [Go environment](https://golang.org/doc/install).